computer-lab/computerlab.io/source/_posts/office-space-considerations.md

+# So You Want To Rent An Office

-Less-than-obvious things to consider when picking out office space:
+**Less-than-obvious things to consider when picking out office space:**

 - How is the space accessed: how many keys do you get, or is there a keypad?
 What is the policy for access?
 Can